 What do they do?
 The Elephants and Bees Project is an innovative study using an in-depth understanding of elephant behaviour to reduce damage from crop-raiding elephants using their instinctive avoidance of African honey bees.
-The project explores the use of novel Beehive Fences as a natural elephant deterrent creating a social and economic boost to poverty-stricken rural communities through pollination services and the sustainable harvesting of “Elephant-Friendly Honey”.
+The project explores the use of the novel Beehive Fences as a natural elephant deterrent creating a social and economic boost to poverty-stricken rural communities through pollination services and the sustainable harvesting of “Elephant-Friendly Honey”.

-What are Noah’s Ark doing?
+What is Noah’s Ark doing?
 Noah’s Ark hosted a special African Carnival for World Elephant Day and has raised £790 for the charity.

 The Giraffe Conservation Foundation

 Who are they?
-Established in Namibia, the Giraffe Conservation Foundation (GCF) is the only organisation in the world that concentrates solely on the conservation and management of giraffe in the wild throughout Africa.
+Established in Namibia, the Giraffe Conservation Foundation (GCF) is the only organisation in the world that concentrates solely on the conservation and management of giraffes in the wild throughout Africa.

 What do they do?
 GCF focuses on giraffe conservation and management actions.
-In order to secure a future for all wild giraffe populations in Africa, they work with local, national and international partners to save giraffe, support the conservation of viable and existing habitat for giraffe, raise awareness for and promote the value of giraffe conservation in African Range States and internationally.
+To secure a future for all wild giraffe populations in Africa, they work with local, national and international partners to save giraffes, support the conservation of viable and existing habitats for giraffes, raise awareness for and promote the value of giraffe conservation in the African Range States and internationally.

 What do they do?
-VulPro is involved in Research, Colony Monitoring, GPS tracing of individual birds, rehabilitation of injured Vultures to release back into the wild.
+VulPro is involved in Research, Colony Monitoring, GPS tracking of individual birds, and rehabilitation of injured Vultures to release back into the wild.
 They also run their own conservation breeding programme to release offspring of captive non-releasable birds back into the wild.

-What are Noah’s Ark doing?
-Our Bird Keepers have buiilt a strong relationship with VulPro.
+What is Noah’s Ark doing?
+Our Bird Keepers have built a strong relationship with VulPro.
 We have held a special conservation event for this charity and have raised over £100.